 In the UK, the broker is regulated by the highly regarded Financial Conduct Authority (FCA).
-Further, it is registered and regulated by local government regulators in Australia, South Africa, France, Germany, and Italy.
+Further, it is registered and regulated by local government regulators in Australia, South Africa, and Cyprus.
 FXCM also has a registered business entity in the popular offshore jurisdiction of Bermuda, but is not regulated by any financial regulator there.

 Since this is a global broker regulated in many parts of the world, the specific offering and trading conditions may vary depending on the country the trader is based in.
-For example, the broker offers leverage of up to 1:400 for most international clients, but only 1:30 for EU-based clients.
+For example, the broker offers leverage of up to 1:400 for most international clients, but only 1:30 for EU and Australia-based clients.

-In terms of available trading instruments, FXCM has a lot to offer, ranging from more than 40 forex pairs, to a number of major stock indices, commodities, cryptocurrencies and specific baskets of combined trading assets.
+In terms of available trading instruments, FXCM has a lot to offer, ranging from more than 40 forex pairs, to a number of major stock indices, commodities, German government bonds, and cryptocurrencies.
 In addition, UK-based clients will have access to spread-betting.

 In addition to these trading platforms, FXCM offers a whole range of third-party and application-specific platforms that can be integrated with FXCM’s execution, including QuantConnect, MotiveWave, AlgoTerminal, AgenaTrader, Sierra Chart, SeerTrading, NeuroShell Trader, and StrategyQuant.